jamesjonesphoenix/X3-Colour-By-Race/README.md

 ## Compatibility

 * AP - Yes.
-* TC - I'm not sure.
-Try it and let me know!
+* TC - No. One player tried this out and X3:TC crashed.
+I'm probably using functions introduced in AP which TC can't understand.
 * Farnham's Legend - I've never played it, but it should work fine.
 Try it and let me know!
 * [XRM](https://forum.egosoft.com/viewtopic.php?f=94&t=304158) - Yes, I developed this while playing on an LxXRM installation.
 The plugin includes code to handle several XRM specific objects.
 * Litcube's universe - I've never played it, so I'm not sure.
 Try it and let me know!